LuisEduardoF/ASL-OpenCV/README.md

 ## Data Architecture
 - **Data Representation**: For each image in the dataset, the extracted hand landmarks are used to create a feature vector.
 The feature vector represents the spatial coordinates of these landmarks.
 Each landmark's (x, y, z) coordinates become individual elements in the feature vector.
 - **Data Organization**: The feature vectors from all images are organized into a database-like structure, where each row corresponds to a sample image, and each column represents the coordinates of a specific hand landmark.
-This structured dataset is used for training and testing the deep learning model.
+This structured dataset is used for training and testing the neural net.

 ## Image Example
 ![Example](images/predicted.png) <br>